GPT-5.2 ProBatch 2

 Here’s a compact “basis set”—small enough to remember, expressive enough to generate most of what you see in your excerpts.

-I’ll name each operator, define its action, give the type signature (what it takes in/out), and show a transcript-grounded example.
+I’ll name each operator, define its action, give the type signature (what it takes in/out), and show a -grounded example.

 Action: Split a muddled concept into distinct causal roles: program vs interpreter, message vs machine, mapping vs instance.